Investigational mRNA Vaccine Induced Persistent Immune Response in Phase 1 Trial of Patients With Pancreatic Cancer

 How did the neoantigen discovery lead to a pancreatic cancer vaccine?

-Coincidentally, at this time, BioNTech co-founder and CEO Uğur Şahin emailed us that he had read our paper and was interested in our ideas.
-He and his team were working with Genentech on individualized neoantigen-based mRNA therapies.
+Coincidentally, at this time, BioNTech co-founder and CEO Uğur Şahin, MD, emailed us that he had read our paper and was interested in our ideas.
+He and his team were working with Genentech on individualized neoantigen-based mRNA immunotherapies.
 In late 2017, we flew to Mainz, Germany, where BioNTech is based.
-Of course, BioNTech is famous now for its work in developing a vaccine against COVID-19, but they were still a little-known company at that point.
-We discussed the potential of mRNA vaccines for pancreatic cancer — as well as the possible use of the mRNA platform they have developed.
+We discussed the potential of therapeutic mRNA cancer vaccines for pancreatic cancer — as well as the possible use of the mRNA platform they have developed.

 What makes creating an individualized cancer vaccine challenging?

 Designing a cancer vaccine tailored to an individual is complex.
 Because cancers arise from our own cells, it is much harder for the immune system to distinguish proteins in cancer cells as foreign compared with proteins in pathogens like viruses.
-But important advances in cancer biology and genomic sequencing now make it possible to design vaccines that can tell the difference.
+But important advances in cancer biology, the development of novel biotechnologies, and genomic sequencing now make it possible to design vaccines that can tell the difference.

 This builds on important work done at MSK that has shown how critical tumor mutations are to triggering an immune response.
-In parallel with our work, major discoveries in mRNA technology over the past decades by scientists such as Dr. Sahin and BioNTech co-founder Özlem Türeci paved the way to use mRNA in medicine.
+In parallel with our work, major discoveries in mRNA technology over the past decades by scientists such as professor Şahin and BioNTech co-founder and Chief Medical Officer Özlem Türeci, MD, paved the way to use mRNA in medicine.
 We all felt optimistic about the potential and decided to move ahead.

-How is the experimental mRNA pancreatic cancer vaccine made?
+How is the investigational mRNA pancreatic cancer vaccine made?
 How is it tailored to each individual tumor?

-After a patient has a pancreatic tumor surgically removed, the tumor is genetically sequenced to look for mutations that produce the best neoantigen proteins — those that look the most foreign to the immune system.
-The vaccine is manufactured with mRNA specific to these proteins in that individual’s tumor.
+After a patient has a pancreatic tumor surgically removed, the tumor is genetically sequenced to look for up to 20 mutations that have the highest likelihood to produce the best neoantigens — those that look the most foreign to the immune system.
+The cancer vaccine candidate is manufactured with mRNA specific to these neoantigens found in that individual’s tumor.

-The process to make personalized vaccines for cancer treatment is more complex than making a preventive vaccine for an infectious disease, where each vaccine is the same and can be manufactured in large batches.
+The process to design and manufacture individualized vaccines for cancer treatment is more complex than making a preventive vaccine for an infectious disease, where each vaccine is the same and can be manufactured in large batches.
 An individualized therapeutic mRNA cancer vaccine must be tailored to each patient’s tumor.
-To do this, we had to perform a very complex cancer surgery to take out the tumor and ship the sample to BioNTech in Germany.
-They sequence the tumor and make the vaccine, which is then sent back to New York.
+To do this, we take a sample of the tumor that is removed during the required cancer surgery and ship the sample to BioNTech in Germany.
+They analyze the tumor sample, and design and manufacture the cancer vaccine candidate, which is then sent back to New York.

 How is the mRNA vaccine given to patients?
 How does it trigger the immune response?